For an author and self-publisher, there are many ways to promote your book online.

 Then on social media, create a poll to attract attention.

 4. Change or update your online profiles and bios.

-How long has it been since you updated your details on your blog’s about page?
-What about your profile image?
+How long has it been since you updated your details on your blog’s About page?

 5. Change the theme of your blog or website.